 Program Goals

-- integrate a biblical and theological framework with educational theories and practices related to academic leadership, teaching, and student development;
+- Integrate a biblical and theological framework with educational theories that lead to improved practices and outcomes in educational leadership, teaching, and student development

 EdD FAQS